 Stem Cell Transplantation

-NewYork-Presbyterian Morgan Stanley Children's Hospital has one of the oldest stem cell and bone marrow transplantation (BMT) programs in the nation, offering this treatment to children with cancerous and non-cancerous conditions.
-Some patients can have a novel "reduced-intensity" approach to stem cell transplantation, where we give low-dose chemotherapy plus immune therapy to allow the donor's cells to grow while minimizing side effects.
+NewYork-Presbyterian Morgan Stanley Children's Hospital has one of the oldest and largest stem cell and bone marrow transplantation programs in the nation, offering this treatment to children with cancer and non-cancerous blood disorders.
+Some patients can have a novel "reduced-intensity" approach to stem cell transplantation.
+We give low-dose chemotherapy plus immune therapy to allow the donor's cells to grow while minimizing side effects.